Tools#

 Note

-Recorded flights can also be shared as KML/GPS (see Recorded Flights) and via our web service (see Flight tracking service).
+Recorded flights can also be exported as KML/GPS (see Recorded Flights) or shared via the web service (see Flight tracking service).